oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 **No additional users are to be, nor should be, configured as local users.**

-**ACME is responsible to manage and maintain local users for emergency use cases.**
+**Customer is responsible to manage and maintain local users for emergency use cases.**

 **Federated Users**